Millux890/User-Panel/ReadMe.md

 ## Features

-- Register user on page then store information in database
+- Register userData on page then store information in database
 - Logging on page using stored information from database

 ## Screenshots